How a New Jersey Drug Crime Lawyer Can Help

 Laboratories make mistakes.
 Police officers do not always follow the proper chain of custody.
 Any flaw, error, or omission in a drug test may be enough to get the charges against you dismissed.

-First-Time Offender Diversionary Programs
+First-Time Offender Diversionary Programs in New Jersey

 - Drug Court